 This course is for all students interested in improving their spatial literacy, or the ability to use spatial information to communicate, reason, and solve problems — in this case environmental problems, nearly all of which have a spatial component.
 Following a review of maps (coordinate and projection systems, cartographic principles, etc.) we will survey a number of online mapping applications (e.g., Google Earth) and use these to produce informative maps.
 We also will explore the nature of the Global Positioning System (GPS) and how data can be collected in the field for future analysis and presentation.
 The focus of the course will eventually settle onto the nature of computer-based geographic information systems (GIS) and the ways in which this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.
 Lectures will introduce fundamental concepts such as scale and resolution, the nature and structure of spatial data models, and the construction of GIS queries.
 A series of laboratory case studies will present real-world applications of GIS while offering students opportunities to apply the fundamental concepts discussed in lectures.
 This counts toward the additional skills requirement for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: sophomore standing.

 Climate change is the defining environmental issue for our time, permeating conversations about economics, human rights and international relations.
 In order to engage in these conversations, it is critical to have a solid understanding of Earth’s climate system and how humans are altering it.
 We will begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
 We will investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
 We will end with a discussion of some proposed science-based approaches to mitigating climate change.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
+This counts toward the living systems requirement for the major.
 Prerequisite: ENVS 112 and 220 or MATH 258, or permission of the instructor.
 Offered every other year.

 Because environmental studies is a broad interdisciplinary field, the nature of an individual study will necessarily vary depending on the home discipline of the faculty member guiding the course.
 Details regarding the expected number of contact hours per week, workload and assessment will be left to the discretion of the faculty member guiding the individual study.
 There are no formal restrictions on who can pursue an individual study in environmental studies.
 Individual studies may, upon consultation with an environmental studies co-chair, serve as an elective course in fulfilling the requirements for environmental studies, up to 0.5 units.
 To enroll in an individual study, a student must identify a member of the ENVS faculty willing to mentor the project and, in consultation with him or her, the student must draft a syllabus, including readings, schedule and assignments, which must be approved by a co-chair of the program.
 At a minimum, it is expected that the student meet regularly with his or her instructor, at least once per week or the equivalent, at the discretion of the instructor.
 At a minimum, the amount of work submitted for a grade in an IS should approximate that required, on average, for courses of equivalent units in the home department of the faculty mentor.
 In the case of a group individual study, a single course syllabus may be submitted, assuming that all group members will follow the same syllabus.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 This interdisciplinary course does not count toward the completion of any diversification requirement.